ZahidHasan/CV/index.md

 ## Summary
-- Research fellow in EU project [ANIKETOS](https://cordis.europa.eu/project/id/257930), University of Salzburg, Austria.
+- Research fellow at University of Salzburg, Austria.
 - M.Sc. degree in Computer Science from University of Trento, Italy.
-- Experienced in Machine Learning, Human-Computer Interaction, Statistics, Python, Networking.
+- Experienced in Machine Learning, Human-Computer Interaction, GIS.

 <!--
 ### Specialized in

-User Experience, Usability, Predictive Modeling, Statistics.
+GIS, HCI, Machine Learning.
 -->

 ## Experience